Teoscar Hernández Player Props: Mariners vs. Angels

 Teoscar Hernández At The Plate

-- Hernandez is batting .243 with seven doubles, two triples, 10 home runs and 10 walks.
+- Hernandez is hitting .241 with seven doubles, two triples, 10 home runs and 12 walks.

-- Hernandez has had an RBI in 22 games this year (36.1%), including eight multi-RBI outings (13.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Hernandez has driven in a run in 22 games this year (35.5%), including eight games with more than one RBI (12.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.